olacodes/prog-image/storage_service/README.md

 ## Getting Started

 Getting started with this project is very simple, all you need is to have Git and Docker Engine installed on your machine.

 - Clone the repository `git clone https://github.com/olacodes/prog-image.git`
-- change directory `cd prog-image/storage-service`.
+- change directory `cd prog-image/storage_service`.
 - Run `docker-compose up --build`
-  - **NB:** *Running the above command for the first time will download all docker-images and third party packages needed for the app.
-This will take up to 5 minutes or more for the first build, others will be in a blink of an eye*
+  - **NB:** _Running the above command for the first time will download all docker-images and third party packages needed for the app.
+This will take up to 5 minutes or more for the first build, others will be in a blink of an eye_

 At this moment, your project should be up and running and start up the following Servers: